9 AM – 5 PM in the STA Upper School Gym

 ii.
 No roster changes or additions of players is allowed after the start of the team’s first tournament game.

 iii.
-At least one player on each team must attend St. Thomas Aquinas Catholic School.
+All players must attend St. Thomas Aquinas Catholic School.

 d.
 Teams will first play 2 “pool” games.
 All teams will move into bracket play and play at least 1 game in bracket play.